On a night walk in the “पोल ” of Old Ahmedabad

 The meeting point was at Swami Narayan temple, Kalupur and the time of meeting was 9pm.
 Though it was time of heavy traffic on the roads, we reached there well before time.
 The atmosphere in the temple was serene and peaceful and there was a large crowd of devotees gathering for the evening aarti.

 The organizer of the walk, Mr. Ashish Mehta reached around 8.45pm.
-A thorough gentleman and totally committed to the photography and heritage is organizing many different walks in the walled city.
+A thorough gentleman and totally committed to the photography and heritage is organizing many different night walk in the walled city.
 He himself is a resident of the old Ahmedabad.
 Ahmedabad is the first and only heritage city in India.
 Though many cities competed for the honour, Ahmedabad was the lucky one to get it.
 He enlightened us about the different heritage projects taken up by the state government like restoring the old buildings and havelis and organizing the affordable heritage walks in the walled city so as to showcase the city’s history to the maximum number of people.

 The starting point, Swaminarayan temple in Kalupur is an oasis of peace and serenity.
 A majestic temple in the walled city is the first temple built by the Swaminarayan sect and was completed in 1822.
 The land was given by British Imperial Government of India.